OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 ### How does Arbitrum work?

-If you're looking to discover how Arbitrum works, the best place to begin is by understanding the [basics of the Arbitrum Rollup protocol](Rollup_basics.md).
+If you're looking to discover how Arbitrum works, the best place to begin is by the [Rollups basics](Rollup_basics.md) section, which gives a high level overview of Arbitrum's internals.
+From there, you can jump into more detailed explainers on various components of the system.

 ### How Can I Start Buidling